 A vessel not built in Canada must obtain a certificate of qualification from the federal government to be certified.
 Vessels must meet the following criteria:

 - substantially modified in Canada to the point it has predominantly Canadian equipment (including add-on value)

 - Canadian-owned for at least 1 year

-CETA changes procurement practices at or above the government procurement threshold for construction services currently valued at $8.5 million Canadian, including the coasting trade licence requirements for dredging services and dredging services incidental to construction services.
+CETA changes procurement practices at or above the government procurement threshold for construction services currently valued at $5 million in Special Drawing Rights, including the coasting trade licence requirements for dredging services and dredging services incidental to construction services.

 The vessel used for federally procured dredging services at or above the government procurement threshold must be: